-If you use your Cornell netid and Cornell password to authenticate to Github from within your locally cloned repositories, you must switch to token-based authentication, SSH-based authentication, or another approved method before July 13, 2021.
+If you use your Cornell netid and Cornell password for authentication during Git operations, you must switch to token-based authentication or SSH-based authentication.

-Logging into the COECIS Github Enterprise server through the web interface will continue to work, albeit using the Cornell Single Sign-On process.
+Logging into the website interface will continue to work, albeit using Cornell’s Two-Step login.

-If you need more assistance, please submit a ticket to the COECIS Help Desk.
+If you need assistance, please submit a ticket to the COECIS Help Desk.

 Beginning July 13, 2021, we will no longer accept account passwords when authenticating Git operations and will require the use of token-based authentication, such as a personal access token (for developers) or an OAuth or GitHub App installation token (for integrators) for all authenticated Git operations on github.coecis.cornell.edu.
 You may also continue using SSH keys where you prefer.